giannisginis/Face-detection/README.md

-# Face detection in video and webcam with OpenCV and deep learning
+# Face detection in video and image with OpenCV and deep learning